harshmangalamv/Predicting_Flight_Delays/README.md

 * RAN Gradient Boosted Trees with and without the DEP_DLAY<br>
 * RAN XGBoost with and without the DEP_DELAY<br>

-And every model went through a performance evaluation, with the highest accuracy achieved wasn't great at 70% when the DEP_DELAY (departure delay) was dropped, without dropping the DEP_DELAY the highest accuracy obtained was 86, so a hard 16% better with only one feature that suggest a late arrival.
+And every model went through a performance evaluation, with the highest accuracy achieved wasn't great at 70% when the DEP_DELAY (departure delay) was dropped, without dropping the DEP_DELAY the highest accuracy obtained was 86, so a hard 16% better with only one feature that suggested a late arrival.
 Now you can get the picture of how much the accuracy can improve if I add the rest of these predictive features, certainly it will increase above the 90%.

 Figure 8 is a summary of the model evaluations done with and without balancing the data, and with and without the DEP_DELAY feature.
-Colored in green, is the XGBoost that outperform the other models, and without using any of the features that could biased the model towards a predicted delay.
+Colored in green, is the XGBoost that outperforms the other models, and without using any of the features that could bias the model towards a predicted delay.

 ![Figure_10](img/Figure_10.png)

 Figuree 8.
 Model Evaluation Summary

-The classification report for what I chose to be my best model until this point can be seen on Figure 9 and as you can see the metrics aren't the best but at lest this is predicting the flight delay before you are even on your way to the airport by a good 70%
+The classification report for what I chose to be my best model until this point can be seen on Figure 9 and as you can see the metrics aren't the best but at least this is predicting the flight delay before you are even on your way to the airport by a good 70%.

 ![Figure_25](img/Figure_25.png)